-Similar applications where $^{13}$C nuclear spins are addressed with DD sequences applied to the NV electronic spin were already extensively studied~\cite{CROT_13C_1, CROT_13C_2, CROT_13C_3, CROT_13C_4, CROT_13C_5, CROT_13C_6}, but in most cases relying on combined resonant radio-frequency (RF) pulses to the $^{13}$C spins.
-In this work, we demonstrate an unprecedented realization with the $^{15}$N nuclear spin, without adoption of rotating frames and solely through microwave (MW) pulses to the electron spin.
-Using $^{15}$N instead of $^{13}$C has a critical technological advantage with regards to scalability, as the interaction Hamiltonian for a coupled $^{15}$N is the same, independent of the NV.
-While $^{13}$C nuclei are stochastically distributed in the diamond lattice around the NV (at current technological levels of material fabrication), which results in a varied number of possible Hamiltonians~\cite{13C_fam}.
-The technological scalability of such a method is particularly useful for diamond-based quantum token proposals~\cite{qtoken_1, qtoken_2}, where the nuclear spins are envisioned to store quantum states prepared using the electronic spin as an auxiliary qubit.
-In addition, our theoretical model goes beyond previous implementations, by allowing generalized coupling strengths that would not be suitable in perturbative approaches with adoptions of rotating frames, such as the rotating wave approximation.
+Using the $^{15}$N nuclear spin instead of $^{13}$C has a significant technological advantage with regard to scalability, as the interaction Hamiltonian for a coupled $^{15}$N is the same for all NVs. $^{13}$C nuclei are stochastically distributed in the diamond lattice around the NV at current technological levels of material fabrication, resulting in a variety of spin Hamiltonians~\cite{13C_fam}.
+The scalability of such a method is particularly useful for diamond-based quantum token proposals~\cite{qtoken_1, qtoken_2}, where the nuclear spins are envisioned to store quantum states prepared using the electron spin as an auxiliary qubit.
+In addition, our theoretical model goes beyond previous implementations, by allowing generalized coupling strengths that would not be suitable in perturbative approaches with adoptions of rotating frames, such as the rotating wave approximation (RWA).

-Although particularly interesting for color centers, the use of DD of a control qubit for performing multi-qubit gates to target qubits can also be relevant to other qubit architectures, as superconducting qubits or quantum dots.
-It is thus indispensable to develop such a general non-perturbative model for verifying the fundamental principles of the technique, while experimentally benchmarking it in a general-purpose quantum processor.
-With this goal, we employ IBM Quantum Platforms (IBMQ) as digital quantum simulators, composed of superconducting qubits~\cite{hardware1, hardware2, hardware3}.
-Arguably, the most advanced cloud-based quantum processors available for public use.
+Although particularly interesting for color centers, the use of DD of a control qubit for performing quantum gates to target qubits could also be relevant to other architectures, as superconducting circuits or quantum dots.
+It is thus indispensable to develop a hardware-agnostic non-perturbative model for verifying the fundamental principles of the technique, while benchmarking it on a general-purpose quantum processor.
+With this goal, we employ IBM Quantum Platforms (IBMQ) composed of superconducting qubits~\cite{hardware1, hardware2, hardware3} as digital quantum simulators.
 The IBMQ can thus emulate the behavior of an NV center [Fig.~\ref{fig:intro}~(a)], or other general quantum systems, free from complex spin bath dynamics and other experimental constraints.